kevangi-zignuts/user-role-permission-module/README.md

 - Allows admins to set new passwords, edit user details, and delete users.
 - Admins can reset user passwords, triggering an email notification to the user.
 - Includes a force logout feature to log out users from all devices upon admin action.

+User Side :-

+Accept Invitation :-

+- Clicking 'Accept Invite' in the email redirects the user to the platform, displaying a welcome message and prompting them to set their password.
+After setting and confirming the password, clicking 'Save' redirects the user directly to their dashboard.

+Dashboard :-

+- View user details, edit personal information, change password, and access permitted modules.
+Edit button allows modification of name, contact, and address; change password prompts for current, new, and confirm passwords, redirecting to login with new password.

+Sidebar :-

+- View assigned modules and submodules, with collapsible main modules revealing their respective submodules.

+Contact - People Module :-

+- View, search, and filter people with permission-dependent actions such as edit, delete, and create; edit and delete actions controlled by user permissions.
+- User-permission-based control over creating, editing, and deleting people with respective form functionalities and confirmation popups.

+Contact - Company Module :-

+- View, search, and list companies with permission-dependent actions for editing and deleting; creation controlled by user permissions.
+- Create/Edit/Delete: User-permission-based control over creating, editing, and deleting companies with respective form functionalities and confirmation popups.

+Account - Notes Module :-

+- View and search notes with permission-based actions for editing and deleting; creation controlled by user permissions.
+- Create/Edit/Delete: User-permission-based control over creating, editing, and deleting notes with respective form functionalities and confirmation popups.

+Account - Meetings Module :-

+- View, search, and filter meetings with permission-based actions for editing and deleting; automatic deactivation of past meetings.
+- Create/Edit/Delete: User-permission-based control over creating, editing, and deleting meetings with form functionalities ensuring future dates and times, and confirmation popups.

+Account - Activity Log :-

+- View, search, and filter activity log with permission-based actions for editing and deleting; creation controlled by user permissions.

+- Create/Edit/Delete: User-permission-based control over creating, editing, and deleting activity log entries with respective form functionalities and confirmation popups.

 ## Requirements